garymichaelbass/azure-iot-location-pipeline/README.md

           terraform apply
           ```

-        - This will create the necessary Azure resources, including IoT Hub, Event Hub, Databricks workspace, Cosmos DB, and Grafana.
+        - This will create the necessary Azure resources, including IoT Hub, Event Hub, Cosmos DB, and Grafana; however, if this is the first deployment, the Databricks Workspace URL has just been deployed so now you are able to generate the DATABRICKS_PAT_TOKEN.

+          Once the Databrick URL has been established, execute the following to get the **DATABRICKS_PAT_TOKEN**:

+          1. Change directory to `terraform` and execute `terraform output`, noting the output for `databricks_workspace_url`.
+          2. Go to the Databricks workspace at `https://<databricks_workspace_url>` (eg, https://adb-XXXXXXXXXXXXXXXX.14.azuredatabricks.net).
+          3. Click your user icon in the top right
+          → Select Settings
+          4. In the left, click Developer tab:
+          → To right of "Access tokens" at the top, click Manage
+          5. Click "Generate new token."
+          6. Add a name ("GitHubActionsToken") and set expiration to "365" days.
+          → Click Generate.
+          7. Copy the token **IMMEDIATELY** and save it somewhere safe — it’s only shown once.

+          Use the procedure outlined in **Step 5\.
+GitHub Secrets Configuration**  to add the value for the newly generated `DATABRICKS_PAT_TOKEN`.

+        - Refer to `README_databricks.md` for more information on the Databricks Cluster Lifecycle.

       2. **Initial IoT Simulator Deployment**: